 I didn’t get to see any shows at the Tennessee Theatre but did get to drive by during the day and at night to see the amazing sign!

 If you’re short on time and have an hour to spare the WDVX Blue Plate Special is the way to go.
-This day’s guests was Papa Vay Landers and Tellios.
-WDVX is a local radio station and every week day from 12:00 p.m. – 1:00 p.m.
-EST have two artists come in and play for half an hour each.
+This day’s guests were Papa Vay Landers and Tellios.
+WDVX is a local radio station and every weekday from 12:00 p.m. – 1:00 p.m.
+EST two artists come in and play for half an hour each.
 Snacks are available for purchase there or you can bring your lunch.
 A word of advice: get there early because seating goes quickly!

 There’s also a cool and colorful mural outside of WDVX.
 Stop and see it for yourself!

 This time of year, the outdoors are irresistible.
-The temps are cooler and the trees full with color.
-Set some time aside to hike at Ijams.
+The temps are cooler and the trees are full of color.
+Set some time aside to hike at Ijams Nature Center.
 Ijams has anything and everything for the outdoor lover; hike, bike, paddle, climb, shop, relax, you name it!
 No matter your time limit, there’s a hike and a trail for you to enjoy.

-THINGS TO DO IN KNOXVILLE – WHERE TO STAY
+THINGS TO DO IN KNOXVILLE TN – WHERE TO STAY

 Authentic East Tennessee folkways are found in every detail.
 The carpets depict the Tennessee River, the logo portrays the state flower, and the room finishings are designed by Tennessee craftsmen.